 Sleeping with a pillow between the knees while lying on one side may increase comfort.
 Some doctors recommend lying on your back with a pillow under your knees.

-No specific back exercises were found that improved pain or increased functional ability in people with acute back pain.
+There are no specific back exercises that have been shown to improve pain or increase functional ability in people with acute back pain.
 Exercise, however, may be useful for people with chronic back pain to help them return to normal activities and work.

 Ibuprofen (such as Advil, Nuprin, or Motrin), available over-the-counter, is an excellent medication for the short-term treatment of low back pain.
-Because of the risk of ulcers and gastrointestinal bleeding, talk with your doctor about using this medication for a long time.
+Because of the risk of ulcers and gastrointestinal bleeding, talk with your doctor about using this medication.

-Acetaminophen (such as Tylenol) has been shown to be as effective as ibuprofen in relieving pain.
+Acetaminophen (such as Tylenol) is also effective in relieving pain.